-

 |

 Feel free to read the blog post series from beginning to end or jump around to the parts that interest you the most.
-Note that the examples in each part reference and build upon the examples from the previous parts, so if you skip around, use the open source code examples (as described in Open Source Code Examples) to get your bearings.
+Note that the examples in each part reference and build upon the examples from the previous parts, so if you skip around, use the open source code examples (as described in Open Source Code Examples) to catch up.

-Given the breadth of DevOps, this book covers a lot of ground and includes a lot of detail.
+Given the breadth of DevOps, this blog post series covers a lot of ground and includes a lot of detail.
 To help you avoid missing the forest for the trees, I try to call out the key takeaways in each blog post as follows:

 Key takeaway #1